helgoboss/helgobox/doc/user-guide.md

 - **Learn many:** Allows you to add and learn many new mappings in a convenient batch mode.
 Click this button and follow the on-screen instructions.
 Click *Stop* when you are finished with your bulk learning strike.
 - **Show:** This lets you choose which mapping compartment ReaLearn should display.
 A mapping compartment is a list of mappings.
-Initially, it shows the list of so-called "Primary mappings", which are the bread and butter of ReaLearn.
+Initially, it shows the list of so-called "Main mappings", which are the bread and butter of ReaLearn.
 However, there's another interesting compartment: "Controller mappings".
 In a nutshell, this compartment lets you define which hardware controllers you have at your disposal and which control elements they have.
 Learn more about that feature in section "Controller mappings".